-One of the top things to do in Memphis when you visit is to spend time in downtown!
+One of the top things to do in Memphis when you visit is to spend time downtown!
 Here you will find the famous Beale Street, parks, wall art, yummy restaurants, music, and ducks.
-Yes ducks.
-Read on to find out how to spend a day in downtown Memphis.
+Yes, ducks.
+Read on to find out how to spend a day in downtown Memphis Tennessee.

 Getting Around Downtown Memphis

 There are a variety of parking lots you can park in.
-They all have an app you can use to pay for parking or a kiosk in the parking lot and it isn’t crazy expensive.
+They all have an app you can use to pay for parking or a kiosk in the parking lot, which isn’t crazy expensive.

 We recommend getting the app so you can stay on top of how much time you have left.
 There are instructions at the parking lot about how to get the app.

 We always parked at the lot right next to the Hard Rock Cafe on Beale Street.